 Sales outside of France are growing rapidly while the US and Canada make up 15% of our 2019 sales!
 Meanwhile, 15% of our sales are coming from German-speaking countries and 10% from our newest market – the UK!
 That’s 45% for France, and 15% for the rest of the world.

-Annual growth for our business portfolio (client business lines) stands at 19% a year, while global growth is 3% and France’s growth is 1.5%.
+Annual cumulated growth in revenue for our entire portfolio of customers stands at 19%.
 The market for SaaS is growing by 20% and is worth around €100 billion; growth for PaaS (Platform as a Service) is nearly 20% as well and the market is valued at €200 billion.
 Meanwhile, e-commerce is growing by 19%.
 The only challenge is gaining a foothold in these crowded markets.
 Generally speaking, this is very expensive.
 So, growth is concentrated in the hands of GAFA, a few leaders and well-funded start-ups.
 But, we found a way to do it cheaper than our competitors.

 No Slowdown for Start-ups